-- B. Nothing in this section shall preclude the insurer, corporation, or health maintenance organization from performing utilization review, including periodic review of the medical necessity of a particular service. - C. No insurer, corporation, or health maintenance organization shall impose upon any person receiving
+- B. Nothing in this section shall preclude the insurer, corporation, or health maintenance organization from performing utilization review, including periodic review of the medical necessity of a particular service. - C. No insurer, corporation, or health maintenance organization shall impose upon any person receiving benefits pursuant to this section any copayment, fee, or condition that is not equally imposed upon all individuals in the same benefit category.

-D. The provisions of this section shall apply to any policy, contract, or plan delivered, issued for delivery, or renewed in the Commonwealth on and after January 1, 2027.
+D. The provisions of this section shall apply to any policy, contract, or plan delivered, issued for delivery, - D. The provisions of this section shall apply to any policy, contract, or plan delivered, issued for delivery, or renewed in the Commonwealth on and after January 1, 2027. - E. The provisions of this section shall not apply to short-term travel, accident-only, or limited or specified disease policies; contracts designed for issuance to persons eligible for coverage under Title XVIII of the

-E. The provisions of this section shall not apply to short-term travel, accident-only, or limited or specified disease policies; contracts designed for issuance to persons eligible for coverage under Title XVIII of the Social Security Act, known as Medicare, or any other similar coverage under state or federal governmental plans; or short-term nonrenewable policies of not more than six months' duration.
+Social Security Act, known as Medicare, or any other similar coverage under state or federal governmental plans; or short-term nonrenewable policies of not more than six months' duration.